 A pot of fennel-tomato ragout is simmering on the stovetop, its aromas wafting throughout the house.
-Greg has his feet up on the table, his long body splayed along the sectional couch, limply holding a tall glass of ice-cold water in his hand.
+G has his feet up on the table, his long body splayed along the sectional couch, limply holding a tall glass of ice-cold water in his hand.
 I am standing in the kitchen, frying up pan-seared cod while beads of sweat run down my face, my neck, my back.
 All the fans are blowing at full force, barely moving the wet air around.

 But there’s no cooling us down on this scorching summer day in Montreal, when you can take a shower just by stepping onto the street.
 No dispelling the heat, no breaking the sauna feel of the place.

 And yet, this is the day I decide to make pan-seared cod with fennel-tomato ragout.